JonathanDPotter/weather-app-tc/README.md

 ## Technologies Used

-I built this app with HTML, CSS, Webpack, TypeScript, SASS and Bootstrap.
+I built this app with HTML, CSS, Webpack, TypeScript, SASS and Bootstrap

 ## Functionality

 The user enters a city name into the text input and chooses a state from the State dropdown.
 Upon submitting the form, the weather api is called and a card appears with the current weather conditions on it.

+## Thoughts

+I used HTML templates and Bootstrap dropdowns for selecting states and saved areas, but I probably should have used select inputs instead.
+While I am comfortable styling my apps, I am much faster if I am working off of a pre-made design.